Westcom Broadband, Inc.

-ACCOUNT EARLY CANCELLATION FEE: If you cancel your account before the end of your term, you will have the option to either: a) pay a flat cancellation fee of $299; or b) pay the remaining months of service – whichever is less.
+ACCOUNT EARLY CANCELLATION: If you cancel your account before the end of your term, you will be responsible for the remaining months of service.

 You agree that upon termination of this Agreement:

-- You will pay Westcom in full for your use of the Equipment and the Service up to the effective date of termination of this Agreement or the date on which the Service and Equipment have been disconnected and returned to Westcom, whichever is later.
-You will not receive a partial refund if you terminate service part-way through a month.
+- You will pay Westcom in full for your use of the Equipment and the Service for the term of this Agreement or until the euipment is returned to Westcom, whichever is later.
+You will not receive a partial refund if you terminate service or return equipment part-way through a month.
 If you pre-pay, you will not receive a refund.

-- You will allow Westcom employees or contractors to access your premises to remove the Equipment.
+- At Westcom's discrection, you may hire Westcom, for a fee, to remove the equipment.
 This may mean coming in your house and climbing on your roof to remove equipment.
 We will attempt to arrange a time that is convenient for you.

 Your activation, setup and installation fees are non-refundable.

 You are responsible for your own equipment that you use with the Westcom service.
 For this Agreement to be valid, your computer must meet minimum requirements (as determined solely by Westcom).
 It must: